-Boolean search can help you find and connect with like-minded professionals who share similar interests or career goals.
-This can help you expand your network and make prominent connections that can result in new opportunities or collaborations.
+Boolean search can help you find and connect with like-minded professionals with similar interests or career goals.
+This can help you expand your network and make prominent connections, resulting in new opportunities or collaborations.

 What are the Key Instructions to Follow While Using Boolean Search?

-There are certain instructions that one must follow to tap the full potential of LinkedIn Boolean Search.
+One must follow certain instructions to tap the full potential of LinkedIn Boolean Search.
 Here are some of them:

-- If your search keyword is more than one work, you need to include it in quotation marks.
+- If your search keyword is more than one work, you must include it in quotation marks.
 For example, “Senior Manager” AND Director

 - While using multiple Boolean operators in your search query, use parenthesis.
 For example: (“Director” AND Senior Manager) NOT “Sales Executive”

-- Using the + sign for AND and – sign for NOT operators is not supported by LinkedIn
+- LinkedIn does not support using the + sign for AND and – sign for NOT operators.

 Where to Use Boolean Search on LinkedIn